Sailfish Oasis Lodge 2019 Trip Report

 Captain Kiwi and his wife, Liz, work with other boat captains, and they can accommodate different group sizes.

 The fishing is consistent throughout the year.
 The best chances for Marlin are from April through November.
 Sailfishing is usually VERY good.
 Captain Kiwi and Liz have a fishing/lodging program that runs flawlessly.
 They want to do their best for their clients, and many return year after year to fish with them.

-We are looking to put a hosted week together in 2021, so let us know if you are interested in joining us.
+We are looking to put a hosted week together, so let us know if you are interested in joining us.
 If you have any questions, please, contact us.
 Both Guy Schoenborn and I have been to Sailfish Oasis Lodge and can share our individual experiences.

 Brad Staples 1 (800) 205-3474 ext.
 3